-- (6) Special Provisions. - (a) All uses or expansions of use must comply with the following: - (i) (i) All structures and outside activities shall be so located or screened from adjacent properties to avoid disturbance through glare, shading, noise, dirt or other nuisances or hazards consistent with SCC 14.16.840, Performance standards; and - (ii) No petroleum pumps or above ground petroleum storage shall be closer than 15 feet from any street right-of-way or 100 feet from parcels of different ownership; except, that on parcels on which marinas are permitted under Subsection (2)(c) of this Section, these setbacks shall not apply and location of petroleum pumps and storage shall be governed by the building and fire codes; and - (iii) All development proposals within this designation shall include a plan, which shall be reviewed and approved by Planning and Development Services for compliance with SCC 14.16.170.
-This plan shall include a diagram and explanation on how the open areas shall be maintained during and after construction to avoid sewage, drainage and dust nuisances to adjacent properties, uses, and critical areas.
-The plan shall also demonstrate how existing easement rights or other property ownership interests in the property are protected. - (b) (b) Residential accessory uses are prohibited except as allowed under Subsection (3)(a) of this Section. - (c) (c) Impacts to the off-site road system shall be mitigated, particularly with regard to the impacts of trucks on substandard roads between the parcel and the arterial system. - (d) (d) All proposed uses shall be consistent with the State Shoreline Management Act and Chapter 14.26 SCC, the SMP, and Chapter 14.32 SCC, Stormwater. - (e) (e) On parcels regulated by Subsection (6)(e) of this Section, any new buildings or new outdoor storage areas shall be located: - (i) (i) Outside the geographical jurisdiction of the SMMP; and
+- (6) Special Provisions. - (a) All uses or expansions of use must comply with the following: - All structures and outside activities shall be so located or screened from adjacent properties to avoid disturbance through glare, shading, noise, dirt or other nuisances or hazards consistent with SCC 14.16.840, Performance standards; and - (ii) No petroleum pumps or above ground petroleum storage shall be closer than 15 feet from any street right-of-way or 100 feet from parcels of different ownership; except, that on parcels on which marinas are permitted under Subsection (2)(a)(i) of this Section, these setbacks shall not apply and location of petroleum pumps and storage shall be governed by the building and fire codes; and - (iii) All development proposals within this designation must include a plan, which must be reviewed and approved for compliance with this section, and must include a diagram and explanation on how the open areas shall be maintained during and after construction to avoid sewage, drainage and dust nuisances to adjacent properties, uses, and critical areas.
+The plan must also demonstrate how existing easement rights or other property ownership interests in the property will be protected. - (b) Impacts to the off-site road system must be mitigated, particularly with regard to the impacts of trucks on substandard roads between the parcel and the arterial system. - Deleted requirement for "All proposed uses shall be consistent with the State Shoreline Management Act and Chapter 14.26 SCC, the SMP, and Chapter 14.32 SCC, Stormwater" because that is always required, where applicable. - (c) On parcels regulated by Subsection (5)(b) of this Section, any new buildings or new outdoor storage areas must be located outside of the area regulated by the SMP.